fewbits/csv-to-yaml/README.md

 ```

 ## Script Options

+The following table describes all of the current available command-line options for the script:

 | **Long form** | **Short form**  | **Extra value**  | **Type**  | **Description**                                                                   |
 | ------------- | --------------- | ---------------- | --------- | --------------------------------------------------------------------------------- |